 Qualified applicants are placed in a waiting status when there is no space available in the selected grade.
 Every effort will be made to inform the candidate's family about space availability so that the family can plan appropriately.
 Given the school's admission priority system, a student's waiting status may change if there are subsequent applications from families with higher priority.

-Any students with an application on a waiting status in late March will need to reapply for the upcoming school year.
+Any students with an application on a waiting status will be invited to reapply for the next school year.

 STEP 5: SUBMISSION OF FINAL DOCUMENTS FOR ACCEPTED APPLICANTS

-C. Sponsoring organization letter (if applicable): If fees and/or tuition will be paid by a sponsoring organization, the school requires written documentation from the sponsoring organization.
+- Registration fee payment of 50,000 NTD OR sponsoring organization letter (If fees and/or tuition will be paid by a sponsoring organization, the school requires written documentation from the sponsoring organization.)

-D. Show the Admissions Office staff, the child's original passport, valid ROC visa or Alien Resident Certificate (ARC).
+- Show the Admissions Office staff the child's original passport, valid ROC visa or Alien Resident Certificate (ARC).
 (To be eligible to attend TAS, students must hold a foreign passport and a valid visa to reside in ROC.)